 Even though Hollywood is the city of the stars, it still has its fair share of ghost stories and urban legends.
 Given the rich history of Hollywood and the entertainment industry, many Hollywood ghost stories stem from something entertainment related.

 Below is a list of the best Hollywood ghosts around.
 Some are terrifyingly gruesome, like the story of The Black Dahlia.
-Others are downright creepy, like the sad tale of Elisa Lam, while the rest are just insanely odd, like the Lizard People.
+Others are downright creepy, like the sad tale of Elisa Lam, while the rest are just notably odd, like the case of the Lizard People.
 Check out the list below and vote up the creepiest Hollywood legends and ghost stories.

 James Dean's Cursed Car

 One of Hollywood's most enduring urban legends revolves around James Dean's supposedly cursed car.
-After the young actor died in a horrific car crash, the wrecked vehicle was bought by a man named George Barris.
+After the young actor unexpectedly passed in a collison, the wrecked vehicle was bought by a man named George Barris.
 After it was towed to a repair shop, the car somehow slipped from a trailer it was on and crushed a mechanic's leg.
 Later, Barris sold the engine to two fellows by the name of Troy McHenry and William Eschrid.
-While they were racing each other using parts of the car, McHenry lost control, hit a tree, and died, while Eschrid was seriously hurt when his car locked up and rolled over.
+While they were racing each other using parts of the car, McHenry hit a tree and passed, while Eschrid was hurt when his car locked up and rolled over.

 Paul Bern's House